Manage Kestra Flows, IAM, and Plugins with kestractl

 # Deploy flows, then run one and wait for completionkestractl flows deploy ./flows --namespace prod --override --fail-fastkestractl executions run prod nightly-refresh --wait --output json# Sync namespace files for a releasekestractl nsfiles upload prod ./assets --path resources --override --fail-fast# List flows as JSONkestractl flows list my.namespace --output jsonCommand groups

-config: manage authentication contexts.flows: list, get, deploy, and validate flows.executions: run and inspect executions.namespaces: list and filter namespaces.nsfiles: list, get, upload, and delete namespace files.kv: list, set, update, get, and delete key-value pairs.
-Note:kv listrequires token auth and returns 401 with basic auth.users: list, get, create, update, delete, set group membership, set passwords, and manage API tokens for users.
+config: manage authentication contexts.flows: list, get, deploy, validate, enable, disable, delete, export, import, and sync flows.executions: run, inspect, control, and bulk-manage executions.triggers: list, enable, disable, unlock, delete, manage backfills, and export triggers.namespaces: list, get, create, update, delete namespaces and manage their plugin defaults.nsfiles: list, get, upload, and delete namespace files.kv: list, set (with optional TTL), update, get, and delete key-value pairs.
+Note:kv listrequires token auth and returns 401 with basic auth.dashboards: list, get, create, update, and delete dashboards.
+Requires Kestra EE.apps: list, get, deploy, update, and delete apps.
+Requires Kestra EE.assets: list, get, create, and delete assets.
+Requires Kestra EE.blueprints: search and retrieve community blueprints; manage internal flow blueprints (EE).test-suites: create, run, validate, and manage test suites and their results.
+Requires Kestra EE.users: list, get, create, update, delete, set group membership, set passwords, and manage API tokens for users.
 Requires Kestra EE; operates at the instance level (not tenant-scoped).groups: list, get, create, update, delete groups and manage their members.
 Requires Kestra EE; tenant-scoped.roles: list, get, create, update, and delete roles with resource-level permissions.
 Requires Kestra EE; tenant-scoped.service-accounts(aliases:service-account,sa): list, get, create, update, delete service accounts and manage their API tokens.
-Requires Kestra EE; instance-level (not tenant-scoped).bindings: list, get, create, and delete role bindings (the assignment of a role to a user or group).
+Requires Kestra EE; instance-level (not tenant-scoped).bindings: list, get, create (including bulk), and delete role bindings.
 Requires Kestra EE; tenant-scoped.invitations: list, get, create, and delete user invitations.
-Requires Kestra EE; tenant-scoped.plugins: list compatible plugins for a Kestra version and download them to a local directory.workers: manage worker registration tokens.
+Requires Kestra EE; tenant-scoped.logs: list, search, download, and delete execution logs.secrets: list, set, patch, and delete secrets.
+Requires Kestra EE.server: view license info, list server actions, and generate statistics reports.server licenserequires Kestra EE.plugins: list compatible plugins for a Kestra version and download them to a local directory.workers: manage worker registration tokens.

 Use kestractl --help or kestractl <command> --help for the full command reference.